In this post I’ve shared what I think are some of Southampton’s best plant-based restaurants. Make sure you check them out if you haven’t already.

-I’ve lived in Southampton for almost three years now and have grown fond of this bustling coastal city on the southern coast of the UK.
+I’ve lived in Southampton for 7 years now and have grown fond of this bustling coastal city on the southern coast of the UK.
 Living by the sea brings me a lot of joy.
-I can walk from my flat to the water’s edge in less than 10 minutes!
+I can walk from my house to the water’s edge in less than 10 minutes!
 Being by the water fills me with a sense of calm.
 Perhaps it’s because I’m a Pisces.

 Although Southampton isn’t known for pristine sandy beaches or crystal clear waters like its coastal neighbors in Dorset, it has a lot to offer in terms of food and culture.
 Southampton is a very ethnically diverse city, which means there is a multitude of wonderful restaurants offering various cuisines throughout the area – and there is a lot on offer in terms of plant based food too!